Skip to main content

 Why is call centre monitoring important?

 Without in-depth analysis of all the phone calls your customers make and your agents receive, there’s no way to be sure if you are meeting and exceeding expectations for service.
-Call centre managers may hire brilliant agents, but understanding how they adapt to each customer situation, defuse tensions and turn around negative sentiment is key to maximise agent effectiveness and making sure they’re being coached in the right way, on the right things.
+Call centre managers may hire brilliant agents, but understanding how they adapt to each customer situation, defuse tensions, demonstrate empathy, and turn around negative sentiment is key to maximising agent effectiveness and making sure they’re being coached in the right way, on the right things, and at the right time.

-Call centre software can be the eyes and ears of leadership, scanning calls in real time to get the most accurate understanding of how well your agents are performing.
-Better yet, it can provide insights for training purposes to improve performance across the board – you can develop key performance indicators that actually reflect how you want customers to feel and act, instead of just focusing on first call resolution rates.
+Call centre quality monitoring software can be the eyes and ears of leadership, scanning calls in real time to get the most accurate understanding of how well your agents are performing.
+Better yet, it can provide insights for training purposes to improve performance across the board – you can develop key performance indicators that actually reflect how you want customers to feel and act, instead of just focusing on first call resolution rates or average handle times.

 You can improve the agent experience